-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no • in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
-Demonstrates Response Response Response Response Response demonstrates a Understanding demonstrates an very poor understanding of the Assignment 0 understanding of the 0 of the subject matter and has come to an exercise and comes exercise.
-The the exercise but presented by the appropriate to a conclusion. assignment. conclusion student has justified student comes to of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. , , conclusion, if any, is of the essay. not supported by the rest of the Decumentation Shudant has sterd Chudant har -: 4!
-Chudant har -:+ essay.
-Student has sited Chudant has not stand.
-Documentation/ Student has cited Student has cited Student has cited Student has not cited any Legal research (note: one excellent source or two or more appropriate sources but has missed the poor or legal authorities or has cited authorities that are For assignments, sources should be best available OR inappropriate authorities or has irrelevant. those obtained has missed at least student has cited failed to establish in elevant. through legal one excellent good sources but the relevance of research; for exam 0 the sources that he integrated well in or she has cited. principles learned in the assignment. or she has creed. class or the courseware is sufficient.)
-Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in - very well; the reader organized.
-The essay organized and is chaos.
-There is no can clearly is coherent, though but is difficult to very difficult to reasonable attempt to may not flow freely. follow.
-The student Different did not coherently. should be.
-Essay may , go back and forth separate thoughts appropriately. between points and did not made in the essay. without using new properly organize Separate paragraphs paragraphs. the essay. are used for separate ideas.
-Character and the second Charry and a state Charles and the l Critical Thinking and Shows good critical Shows adequate Shows minimal Shows no effort at critical Analysis critical thinking and analysis.
-The student thinking and analysis. thinking or analysis.
-The · · , analysis.
-The student's student's points make no sense. is able to apply the cited law to the facts are well argued and arguments are sense. of the given case in a wen supported. but are not arguments are weak and clear and convincing exceptionally unconvincing. manner. convincing. manner. convincing.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or posed in the assignment. not in the not in the make some appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response Response demonstrates a Understanding demonstrates a demonstrates an very poor understanding of the Assignment thorough understanding of the 0 of the subject matter and has come to an 0 exercise.
+The the exercise but presented by the appropriate exercise and the to a conclusion.
+0 assignment. conclusion student has justified of confusion on the and enunciated an may not be part of the student. appropriate appropriately The student's conclusion. conclusion, if any, is not supported by the rest of the essay.
+Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited any Legal research (note: sources and has one excellent source or two or more poor or legal authorities or has cited authorities that are For assignments, sources should be good sources but inappropriate authorities or has irrelevant. those obtained has missed at least student has cited failed to establish in elevant. through legal one excellent good sources but the relevance of research; for exam • the sources that he essays, legal integrated well in or she has cited. the assignment. or she has cited. class or the courseware is sufficient.)
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in 5 very well; the reader ' ' , , , chaos.
+There is no can clearly is coherent, though but is difficult to very difficult to reasonable attempt to understand where may not flow freely. follow.
+The essay is follow.
+The student organize the essay the essay is going at Different did not coherently. all points and a should be.
+Essay may cohesive easy-to- essay are broken up 0 separate thoughts • appropriately. and did not made in the essay. without using new properly organize Separate paragraphs paragraphs. the essay. are used for separate ideas.
+Critical Thinking and Shows good critical Shows no effort at critical Analysis critical thinking and thinking and analysis.
+0 thinking or analysis.
+The analysis.
+The student , student's points make no is able to apply the sense. well supported. arguments are of the given case in a weak and clear and convincing exceptionally unconvincing. manner. convincing.